Shahrar Ali: Holocaust Memorial Day comments

-Leadership campaigns (2018–present)
+Leadership campaigns (2018–2021)

 On 29 June 2018, Ali announced he would stand in the 2018 Green Party of England and Wales leadership election.
 He was considered the main challenger to the co-leadership ticket of Jonathan Bartley and Siân Berry.
 Bartley and Berry won with 6,239 votes, whilst Ali came in second place with 1,466 votes and 17.5% of the vote.

 In September 2018, Ali called for an investigation into the suspension of a member who was suspended for saying that allowing trans children to transition was child abuse.
 In October of the same year, he spoke at the Green Party's conference to oppose adoption of the Working Definition of Antisemitism.
 In 2019, Ali was a list candidate for the 2019 European Parliament election.
 In June 2020, Ali announced his candidacy in the 2020 Green Party of England and Wales leadership election.
 In September 2020, it was announced that Ali had lost the election to incumbent co-leaders Siân Berry and Jonathan Bartley.
 Ali published a statement during his 2020 leadership campaign titled "What is a Woman?", which stated "A woman is commonly defined as an adult human female and, genetically, typified by two XX chromosomes.
 These facts are not in dispute nor should they be in any political party."
 This was criticised by Benali Hamdache as excluding both trans women and intersex women from womanhood.
 Ali came third in the election, receiving 23.6% of the vote.

 In February 2021, Ali proposed a motion opposing the Working Definition of Antisemitism, which he called "counterproductive on its own terms and inimical to free speech on the Israel-Palestine conflict".
 He was a list candidate for the party in the 2021 London Assembly election and unsuccessfully sought the party's nomination for the 2021 London mayoral election.
 In June 2021, Ali was appointed as the Green Party's spokesperson for policing and domestic safety.
 His appointment was seen as controversial in the party due to previous allegations against him of transphobia.
 A member of one of the party's policy working groups resigned due to Ali's appointment.
 Green Party members, according to PoliticsHome, said this was the main reason for Siân Berry's July 2021 decision not to stand in the next party leader election.
 In her statement, Berry cited unspecified spokesperson appointments as being inconsistent with her pledge to support trans equality.
 In July, the Young Greens of England and Wales passed a motion calling for Ali's appointment to be ended.